jvegarag/championsmanager/frontend/README.md

 There are some other functionalities that are candidates to be implemented by using a reusable component like:
   -  Search Filter component
   -  Pagination size component
-  -  Table result component (sorting, column reordening, etc)
+  -  Table result component (sorting, column sorting, etc)

 For the sake of simplicity, we chose not to create a component for them.
 One example of reusable component can be found at `TeamFavoriteComponent` used from the list of teams and team detail feature.